 The quality of these units varies but most of them feature intelligent functions in their camera and microphone systems.
 The camera, for instance, can detect the person who is speaking and zoom on their face.
 The microphone is also able to find where the voice is coming from and isolate it by removing the background noises.
 Most units also include high-quality speakers.
 Now let’s dive into some of the best available models from the Logitech brand.

-Supporting up to six people in huddle rooms and small conference rooms, Logitech MeetUp is a perfect solution for small meetings.
+Supporting up to six people in huddle rooms and small conference rooms, Logitech MeetUp is one of the best hardware-based video conferencing solutions for small meeting rooms.
 It is compact in size, easy to install, and much more affordable compared to its competitors.
 MeetUp features the intelligent type of both camera and microphone mentioned earlier.
 It can detect the participants who are speaking, remove any background noise, and keep the speaker in the frame, and zoom on their faces.
 It also provides an exceptional, natural sound experience for all present participants.
 Even though the small size has prevented the implementation of a robust speaker system, which would allow for louder voices, it still offers a high-quality audio capture.

 Moreover, Logitech MeetUp features a wide angle of view, 5x zoom range, 4K display quality, and a super-wide low-distortion 120-degree diagonal field of view that ensures that even those closest to the camera would be seen.
 The 4K camera also ensures that even when it zooms on speakers’ faces, it would still present a clear image.
 Furthermore, Logitech MeetUp includes a convenient remote control that works with any client-based software.
 The Bluetooth connectivity feature is another useful feature of Logitech MeetUp, which allows for voice calls from a cell phone.
 Last but not least, Logitech MeetUp is the only device with a pan/tilt camera, which expands the effective angle of view to an incredible 170 degrees.

-Lastly, there is also Logitech Connect, which is another proper video conferencing solution for small meetings.
+Lastly, there is also Logitech Connect, which is another one of Logitech’s best video conferencing solutions for small meetings.
 It is portable and affordable, has a rechargeable battery, and supports up to six people.
 Moreover, Logitech Connect is designed for tabletop placement and small spaces.
 It offers a 1080p quality with 4x digital zoom and a generous 90° diagonal field-of-view with a digital pan and tilt.

 For large meeting rooms with significant numbers of attendees, Logitech Rally is the flagship video conferencing solution and supports up to 40+ people.
 It offers a UHD 4K PTZ camera, 15x optical zoom, wide-angle and field of view, beam-forming microphone array, high-quality speaker audio, pans 90 degrees side to side, tilts plus-50 to negative-90 degrees, and much more.
 Rally has much more features and capabilities than most of the other Logitech video conferencing devices, while still maintaining the same level of simplicity and flexibility as Logitech’s Video Collaboration product line.
 It is very easy to install and has a lot to offer.